Supervised Contrastive Learning for Detecting Anomalous Driving Behaviours from Multimodal Videos: Supervised Contrastive Learning Approach

 In consecutive training iterations, each mini-batch contains $K$ normal and $M$ anomalous video clips.
 The encoding and projection layers create visual representations, $v_{ni}$, and $v_{ai}$, $i \in \{1, \ldots, K+M\}$ from normal, and anomalous training clips, respectively.
 Each mini-batch contains $K(K-1)$ normal pairs and $KM$ anomalous pairs, which are input to the contrastive loss function.
-The contrastive loss calculates the similarity in normal and anomalous pairs by calculating the dot product between the latent representations $(v_{ni}^T v_{nj}$ and $v_{ni}^T v_{am}$, scaled by a temperature parameter $\tau$ and exponential function).
-The numerator comprises of the similarity of normal pair and the denominator contains the similarity in normal pairs and an aggregate of the similarities off all the anomalous pairs.
-The minimization of the above objective function results in joint training of the encoding and projection layers s.t. maximize the similarities between normal samples and minimize the similarities between normal and anomalous samples.
-However, the summation of similarities in anomalous pairs could be problematic in cases where anomalous samples are similar to normal samples, either due to nature of the data, mislabelling or noise.
+According to Equations \ref{eq:loss_func} and \ref{eq:total_loss}, the contrastive loss calculates the similarity between normal and anomalous pairs by calculating the dot product between the latent representations $(v_{ni}^T v_{nj}$ and $v_{ni}^T v_{am}$, scaled by a temperature parameter $\tau$ and exponential function.
+The numerator comprises of the similarity of normal pair and the denominator contains the similarity between normal pair and an aggregate of the similarities of all the anomalous pairs.
+Minimization of this objective function results in joint training of the encoding and projection layers to maximize the similarities between normal samples and minimize the similarities between normal and anomalous samples.
+However, the summation of similarities in anomalous pairs could be problematic in cases where anomalous samples are similar to normal samples, either due to nature of the data, mislabeling or noise.
 In such cases, the overall sum of the negative pairs could become larger, which is undesirable for the task and makes optimization harder.
-In order to overcome this issue, we propose to scale the sum of anomalous pairs s.t. the overall similarity of aggregated anomalous pairs remains smaller (\textbf{modification \#1}).
+In order to overcome this issue, we propose to scale the sum of anomalous pairs s.t. the overall similarity of aggregated anomalous pairs remains smaller (modification \#1).
 Scaling the summation of anomalous pairs with a very small number could lead to learning trivial representation.
 Therefore, we propose to use the average of summation of negative pairs (see Equation \ref{eq:loss_func}).
 Other possibilities for scaling could be explored by treating it as a hyper parameter.

-where $L$ is the loss function for the minibatch.
+where $L$ is the loss function for each batch.